Introduction to Design Patterns in Java

 2. Structural Design Patterns

 This type of design pattern is concerned with the code structure followed while developing an application.
-Using a structural design pattern ensures that changing one part of an application does not have an effect on other parts of an application.
+Using a structural design pattern ensures that changing one part of an application does not affect other parts of the application.

-The following are subcategories of structural design pattern:
+The following are sub-categories of structural design patterns:

 - Adapter Pattern